Ice Cream - 136mg lysine, 62mg arginine per 100g

 Category Overview

 Dairy is a broad term that includes milk and any of the foods made from milk such as butter cheese ice cream yogurt and condensed and dried milk.
 Dairy is a good source of lysine an amino acid that can help to prevent herpes outbreaks.
 Milk has a high lysine-arginine ratio which means it has more lysine than arginine another amino acid that can stimulate the replication of the herpes virus.
 Products that contain milk cream yogurt and cheese also have high levels of lysine and can benefit herpes flare up prevention.
 That said some dairy and dessert products may also contain high levels of sugar fat and calories which can weaken the immune system and trigger outbreaks.
 These products should be consumed in moderation and with caution by people with herpes.
-Some dairy products that are a decent source of lysine and not very high in sugar fat and calories are skim milk low-fat yogurt cottage cheese and frozen yogurt.
+Some dairy products that are high in lysine and low in sugar fat and calories are skim milk low-fat yogurt cottage cheese and frozen yogurt.
 Dairy-free alternatives to milk such as oat milk almond milk coconut milk and rice milk may not contain such high levels of lysine as dairy products.

 Practical Recommendations

-A well-balanced and healthy diet that strengthens your immune system and lowers inflammation is important.
-This means you should eat a lot of fruits, vegetables, whole grains, lean protein, and good fats, and avoid processed foods, added sugars, alcohol, and caffeine.
+A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
+This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.

-Consider taking l-lysine supplements, which can help prevent herpes outbreaks and stop a cold sore before it emerges by limiting the availability of arginine for the virus, which it requires to produce a cold sore.
+L-lysine supplements can help you prevent herpes outbreaks and stop a cold sore before it develops by depriving the virus of arginine, which it needs to form a cold sore.

-Avoiding foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
-These foods can trigger inflammation and weaken your immune system, making you more susceptible to outbreaks.
+To prevent outbreaks, avoid foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
+These foods can harm your immune system and make inflammation worse.

 Pain, swelling, and itching can be reduced by eating foods that have anti-inflammatory, antiviral, and antibacterial properties, such as honey, plain yogurt, aloe vera, and chamomile tea.
 These foods can also help you heal faster by promoting tissue repair.